 Project Number: SL-24 -13 FTIP No: Not Assigned - New Project

-Project Name: Facility N Vaintenance Upgrade & Er quipment
+Project Name: Facility I Maintenance Upgrade & Er quipment

 Category: Vehicle Syste ems and Equipment

-Sub-Category: Upgrade
+Sub-Category: Upgrade e

 Fuel Type: N/A

-vat lan latenada ta Luca EWan 174 CTA Lundo Sat Uno Espelliu Maintenance Upgrade & Equipment project
+on time intends to use EV90 124 STA funds for the Esculity Maintenance Upgrade & Equipment project

-urchase of maintenance to ools and equipment and facili ly improvements and support vehicles
+urchase of maintenance to ools and equipment and facili ly improvements and support whicles

 Project Schedule -

-Start Date Completion Date
+Start Date Completion Date -

+14 -

-PROJECT FUNDING SO OURCES (REQUESTED):
+PROJECT FUNDING S DURCES (REQUESTED):

 Fund Type Fiscal Year Amount

-STA PLIC99313 FY 2023/24 \$600,000
+STA PUC99313 FY 2023/24 \$600,000

 STA PLIC99314 FY 2023/24 \$0

 Total \$600,000

-E WITH UNEXPENDED BAL ANCE INCLUDING PROJECTS
+PRIOR YEAR PROJECT E WITH UNEXPENDED BAL ANCE INCLUDING PROJECTS

-APPROVED BUT NOT 1 1
+FTIP ID No. nataunnen 1

-FTA Grant No. FTIP ID No. Project No. Description
+FTA Grant No. FIR-ID No. Project No. Description

++ +

-Capital Project Justification (19 of 28) Table 4.0A
+SunLine Transit Agency Table 4.0 A - Capital Project Justification

+Original

-7.000 Project Number; SL-24-14 FTIP No: Not Assigned - New Project
+Project Number; 5 11-24-14 FTIP No: Not Assigned - New Project

-Project Name: Bus Stops and Amenines
+Project Name: Bus s Stops and Amenities

-Category: Bus Stop and Amenities
+Category: Bus Sto p and Amenities

+Sub-Category: Up grade

-Sub-Category: Upgrade Fuel Type: N/A
+Fuel Type: N/A

-Project Description: On-going bus stops and amenities improvement program will replace outdated bus stop shellers and amenities, add new bus shelters and amenibes according to policy and address nonemergancy safety and accessibility
+amenities, add new improvements, / bus shellers and amenibes according to pol ement program will replace outdated bus stop shellers aird. cy and address nonemergency safety and accessibility d amenities are essential to maintain and incurves the first

-Project Justification: Continuous improvement of bus stops and amenities are essential to maintain and improve the first impression of SunLine where current and potential passengers and the community connect with SunLine.
-Bus stops should be easily identifiable, clean, accessible and a welcoming place.
-To complement this program.
-Suntine is also updating bus stop signs with updated information to connect to SunLine's real time bus arrival information and schedules necessary to complete the transit trip.
-These improvements are essential to attracting choice riders and expanding the transit market by making it convenient to use transit.
+impression of Sunt be easily identifiable stop signs with upon complete the transi- making it convenie ine where current and potential passengers a e, clean, accessible and a welcoming place, lated information to connect to SunLine's real I trip.
+These improvements are essential to a and the community connect with Stuntine.
+But stops should To complement this program.
+Suntine is also updating but time but served information and schedules necessary to the tracking choice neers and expanding the transit market by

+Project Schedule:

-Start Date Completion Date July 2022 June 2023
+Start Date Completion Date

+Start Date